Software Development & Linux Porting for Smart PDU with Open-Source Solutions

 - libraries for working with JSON data structures;Â

-- LDAP, RADIUS and SSL libraries for user authorisation in different modes;Â
+- LDAP, RADIUS and SSL libraries for user authorisation;Â

 - SQL-based database engine;Â